Chisom965/Marketing-Campaign-Performance-Analysis/README.md

 7.What is the click-through rate (CTR) trend across platforms?

 8.Which marketing strategy yields the best cost-efficiency (lowest cost per conversion)?

+## Tools and methodologies
+  "Tools used" Microsoft power BI